sinterwong/logger/README.md

     Navigate to your build directory and run the tests:
     ```bash
     cd build
-    # The exact path to the test executable might vary slightly based on your CMake configuration and generator.
-    # It's typically in a subdirectory like 'bin/tests' or directly in 'tests' relative to the build root.
     ./<target_arch>/bin/tests/main
     ```
-    Or, if you are in the `build` directory, you can use CTest:
-    ```bash
-    ctest
-    ```

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please follow these general guidelines:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Ensure your code adheres to the existing style.
-5. Write unit tests for your changes.
-6. Ensure all tests pass.
-7. Submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.